Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 Lipedema Surgery in Montreal

 Lipedema is often misdiagnosed as obesity, but several key differences make it an entirely different condition.
-For one, lipedema fat is usually nodular in appearance and develops in a disorderly fashion that feels bumpy.
-For someone with a more severe form, the fat develops disproportionately in large, unnaturally-shaped masses.
 Successful treatment involves much more than simply applying a weight-loss regime.

 Considering a Lipedema Surgery?